emacsmirror/meep/docs/reference.rst

    Moves to the beginning when ARG is negative.

 ``(meep-move-line-non-space-beginning ARG)``
-   Move the the beginning of the line, ignoring end of line white-spaces.
+   Move the the beginning of the line, ignoring end of line blank-spaces.
    A negative ARG moves to the end.

 ``(meep-move-line-non-space-end ARG)``
-   Move the the end of the line, ignoring end of line white-spaces.
+   Move the the end of the line, ignoring end of line blank-spaces.
    A negative ARG moves to the beginning.

 ``(meep-move-line-prev ARG)``